omertuc/nestedarchive/README.md

        - ghi
 ```

-This function will allow reading the contents of the files in this nested archive in
+This library will allow reading the contents of the files in this nested archive in
 the following "seamless" manner:
 ```
 nestedarchive.get("/tmp/foobar/foo.tar/foo1")